 The startup_method subcommand takes two or more additional parameters, that are used to specify the mechanism to be used to gracefully startup the module.
-The only method current supported is xrl which takes an XRL specification as an argument.
+The only methods current supported are xrl which takes an XRL specification as an argument, and program which takes an executable program as an argument.

 Before the startup_method subcommand is called, it is expected that the process is in PROC_STARTUP state; after the subcommand is called the process should transition to the PROC_READY state.
 Note that this subcommand is optional and if it is not specified, then it is expected that the process will transition on its own to the PROC_READY state.